 Estate planning is one of those pesky things you know you absolutely should do, but it tends to get pushed to the bottom of your continuous to-do list.
 Even the best plans to make this the year of finally getting your estate plan in order, life happens and things can get hectic.
 Unfortunately, when you or your loved one needs an estate plan the most, such as in the tragic situation of unexpected disability or death, it’s not readily available.

-Together, let’s tackle at least this part of “adulting.”
 Together, we’re going to make this year your most prepared one yet!
-And, in the spirit of a fresh start—a new year—here are six resolutions to set you up for estate plan super success.
+In the spirit of a fresh start, a new year and a new decade, here are six resolutions to set you up for estate plan super success.

 Overcome Your Excuses.

 It’s understandable why I often hear the same excuses from folks who should have an estate plan (aka everyone older than 18, regardless of age, debts, assets, and marital status), but don’t.
 Procrastination is a natural part of human nature, especially when you’re putting off perceived conversations on uncomfortable topics like money, death, and taxes.
 Yet, most people, once they learn the benefits which accrue to a completed estate plan, initial discomfort fades.
 So, let’s eliminate the three most common excuses:

 Not enough time or too busy.

 Let’s be honest, there’s never enough time.
 There never will be.
 The (sometimes cruel) irony of estate planning is that it’s there for you and your family when you’ve literally run out of time.
 You’ll be happy to know the bulk of time needed for an estate plan (if you work with a professional…and you should) is thinking about and communicating, what you want to happen with your assets upon passing.
 Who do you want to be your named as beneficiaries?
 Who do you want to serve as guardians to your kids?
 Also, you’ll need to consider carefully who you want to be your financial and health care agents in the case of disability.